Partick station

-Partick (Partaig) is an interchange station in the Partick area of Glasgow, Scotland.
+Partick (Partaig) is combined National Rail and Glasgow Subway station in the Partick area of Glasgow, Scotland.
 Along with the adjacent bus station, it forms one of the main transport hubs in Glasgow.
-As of 2022, it is the fifth-busiest station in Scotland.
+As of 2022, it was the fifth-busiest station in Scotland, but was overtaken in 2023.
 The station is served by Glasgow Subway and ScotRail services and was one of the first to receive bilingual English and Gaelic signs, due to the significant Gaelic-speaking population in the surrounding Partick area.

 History

 The first station in the area was the North British Railway's Partickhill, opened in 1887 slightly to the north of the existing site on the opposite side of the Dumbarton Road.
 Soon after, the Glasgow Subway opened and its Merkland Street station, slightly to the south of the existing station site, opened in December 1896.
 Neither was independently known as "Partick station" as there were two other railway stations in Partick between the late 19th and mid-20th centuries: Partick Central (later renamed Kelvin Hall station) to the east with Partick West and Crow Road to the west.